OSU-Android-PHP-Group/Collage-Web/README.md

     2. Create a database and user and set up `app/config/parameters.ini`.
     3. Set the proper permissions on `app/cache` and `app/logs`.
     4. Install vendor plugins.
+    5. Pull in git submodules (specifically the OSUBundle).

 #### Steps 1 and 2